Laura slams Louisiana coast with fierce wind, surging sea

 Officials said search and rescue missions would begin as soon as conditions allowed, along with damage assessments.

 The National Hurricane Center said the storm, which intensified rapidly Wednesday before plowing into land with sustained winds of 150 mph (241 kph), came ashore at 1 a.m.
-CDT near Cameron, a 400-person community about 30 miles (48 kilometers) east of the Texas border.
+CDT as a Category 4 hurricane near Cameron, a 400-person community about 30 miles (48 kilometers) east of the Texas border.

 “Potentially catastrophic impacts will continue,” forecasters said in an ominous warning.

-Early Thursday, Laura was centered about 15 miles (24 kilometers) west-northwest of Lake Charles and moving north at 15 mph (24 kph).
-Its winds had weakened slightly to 130 mph (210 kph) since making landfall.
+Early Thursday, Laura was centered about 30 miles (50 kilometers) north-northwest of Lake Charles and moving north at 15 mph (24 kph).
+It weakened to a Category 3 storm with maximum sustained winds of 120 mph (195 kph) a few hours after making landfall.

 More than 580,000 coastal residents were under orders to flee in the largest evacuation since the coronavirus pandemic began and many did, filling hotels and sleeping in cars since officials didn’t want to open mass shelters and worsen the spread of COVID-19.